 An examination of a select time, subject, or related episodes in history.
 This course explores the chosen topic through the lens of social history; one of the single most important developments in the late 20th century expansion of historical methods.
 While specific topics will vary from year to year, sample topics include Historical Epidemics and the European Witch Trials.
+This course fulfills the general education distribution requirement for History.
 (Fall)